Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/bleeding-pipe.md

 ### Mitigation

-If you have EnderIO or LogisticsPipes, update to the latest version on CurseForge.
+If you have EnderIO or LogisticsPipes, update to the latest versions on CurseForge.

-If you have BDLib, migrate to the GT New Horizons forks of both if possible.
+If you have BDLib, migrate to the GT New Horizons fork if possible.

 To mitigate all mods generally, you can install our mod [PipeBlocker](https://modrinth.com/mod/pipeblocker) on both forge servers and clients.
 We also recommend updating LogisticsPipes and all of your other mods to the newest versions available.
 Note that pre-made modpacks may become unstable or otherwise break by updating all mods.